Explore our expert-made templates & start with the right one for you.

 However, Athena is not without its limitations: and in many scenarios, Athena can run very slowly or explode your budget, especially if insignificant attention is given to data preparation.
 We’ll help you avoid these issues, and show how to optimize queries and the underlying data on S3 to help Athena meet its performance promise.

 What is Amazon Athena?

 Amazon Athena is an interactive query service, which developers and data analysts use to analyze data stored in Amazon S3.
-Athena’s serverless architecture lowers operational costs and means users don’t need to scale, provision or manage any servers.
+Athena’s serverless architecture lowers data platform costs and means users don’t need to scale, provision or manage any servers.